 Sure, Netflix is producing a new Magic School Bus series that will be made for Baby’s generation.
 It may even be good.
 The question is, will it be as good as the original?
 The only way to answer that question will be to hunker down with your little one a few years down the road to compare and contrast classic School Bus with the new, shiny version.

 Would you deprive your children of the experience of not being able to help picturing a Jack Russell Terrier any time anyone mentions a classic work of literature?

 - Bill Nye The Science Guy

 Who knows if Bill Nye will still be a staple of every substitute teacher or science class ever by the time Baby reaches school age?
-More than that, though, it’s never too early to start introducing her to science as something fun that she’s going to enjoy learning.
+More than that, though, it’s never too early to start introducing them to science as something fun that they're going to enjoy learning.

 - The Adventures of Pete and Pete